 An employment contract is a legal document.
-It includes the terms of the relationship between the employer and the employee and sets out the employee's:
+It includes the terms of the relationship between the employer and the employee and sets out the employee's employment conditions, rights, responsibilities and duties.

 Whilst a verbal contract is legally binding and effective from the moment a person accepts a job offer, a written contract of employment protects both the employer and employee against potential disputes with regards to the terms of the employment.